Bright Botchway: Political career

 Botchway advocacies for tertiary education rights and employment opportunities.

 In his current role as National Deputy Coordinator for the Traders and Artisans Network, Botchway aims to support the NDC's mission and values, driving positive change and community development.

-Currently serve as the Technical Committee Secretary for the Government of Ghana’s flagship initiative, the Adwumawura Programme.
+He is the Technical Committee Secretary for the Government of Ghana’s flagship initiative, the Adwumawura Programme.

 Botchway's engagement in politics began at an early age and has included various leadership roles: